-For this example, the GT quad one clock region above the PCIe block at Y2 can be selected for an X8 design and can migrate across these two parts.
+For this example, the GT quad one clock region above the integrated block for PCIe at Y2 can be selected for an X8 design and can migrate across these two parts.

 Figure A-3: Migration Example

 5. It might be necessary to recompile the IP to generate new location constraints in some cases.
 To accomplish this in the Vivado IDE, update the PCI Express location in the IP settings, and then generate the core.